NERC-CEH/nanofase/doc/output.md

 ## Output files

 Column descriptions are given in the file metadata (if `write_metadata_as_comment` is set to `.true.`).
-For water, each row represents an individual waterbody on a timestep.
-For soils and sediment, each row represents the entire soil/sediment profile on a particular timestep.
+For water, each row represents an individual waterbody on a timestep, if `include_waterbody_breakdown` is `.true.`, or aggregated to grid cell level if `.false.`.
+For soils and sediment, each row represents the entire soil/sediment profile in a grid cell on a particular timestep.